Frequently Asked Questions about ksqlDB for Confluent Platform¶

 Idle servers will consume a small amount of resource.
 For example, if you have 10 ksqlDB servers and run a query against a two-partition input topic, only two servers perform the actual work, but the other eight will run an “idle” query.

-Can ksqlDB connect to an Apache Kafka cluster over TLS?
+Can ksqlDB connect to a Kafka cluster over TLS?¶

 Yes.
 Internally, ksqlDB uses standard Kafka consumers and producers.
 The procedure to securely connect ksqlDB to Kafka is the same as connecting any app to Kafka.
 For more information, see Configure ksqlDB for Secured Apache Kafka clusters.